Who Gets My Super

 Step # 4 – As a Lump Sum or Pension?

 Your super is usually paid out as a lump sum – either in cash or in specie.
 Lump sum is the default mode.
-It means your super leaves the low-tax super environment – the legislator’s preferred option.
+It means your super leaves the low-tax super environment straight away and in one hit – the legislator’s preferred option.

 But there is another way and that is a death benefit pension.
 With a death benefit pension your super stays within super and is only slowly paid out via pension payments.

-The legislator doesn’t like this second option for obvious reasons.
+The legislator doesn’t like this one for obvious reasons.
 And so they limited the circle of possible recipients to your spouse, your children under 18 as well as anybody living in an interdependency relationship with you or financially dependant on you who is not your child.

-Your adult children, however, are out.
+Your adult children, however, are out, meaning they need to take their super as a lump sum.
 But there two exceptions.
-A child between 18 and 24 and financially dependant on you can get a death benefit pension but needs to take a lump sum on their 25th birthday.
+A child between 18 and 24 and financially dependant on you can get a death benefit pension but needs to take the rest as a lump sum on their 25th birthday.
 And children with a disability can receive a death benefit pension regardless of age.

 Step # 5 – Any tax dependants?

-SIS law determines who can get your super and how.
-Tax law determines how much tax they will pay.
+SIS law has a say in who can get your super and how.
+Tax law determines how much tax they will pay when they do.
 And for this you need to determine whether the recipient of your super is a tax dependant.

 Your tax dependants receive all your super tax-free.
 Non-tax dependants receive your tax-free component tax-free, but pay tax on your taxable components (15% on any taxed element and 30% on any untaxed element).